DevLoad-org/Typewarz/README.md

 ![Image of homepage](images/home.png)

 A minimalistic typing test website using Django and Vanilla JS that tracks user keystrokes to provide accuracy and WPM measurements.
-Built a User database that provides previous test data and allows for users to make their own accounts.
+Also has an integrated User database that provides previous test data and allows for users to make their own accounts.

 ## The Goal?
 Type all the words in the shortest time possible!